vyomsagar/Portfolio/README.md

 ## Features

+Chatbot Feature
+This portfolio includes an interactive chatbot that you can ask any questions about me — my skills, projects, experience, or anything else related to my work.
+It provides instant answers to help you learn more and explore the site easily.

+Feel free to try it out and interact with the chatbot at any time while browsing!

 - Responsive and mobile-optimized design
 - Floating dock navigation with animated icons
 - Skill showcase with dynamic icon cloud